 \section{Introduction}

-Realization of quantum superposition and quantum entanglement of macroscopically distinct quantum states or Schr\"{o}dinger cat states is one of the main objectives of quantum experiments to explore quantum physics at a macroscopic scale \cite{legget, ques}.
-The magnetic flux quantization signifies a quantum effect at a mesoscopic scale, where a net magnetic flux threading a closed superconducting loop is quantized.
-From a fundamental point of view, a quantum superposition of distinct magnetic flux states is discussed in ref \cite{legget}.
-Experimentally, a quantum superposition of distinct magnetic flux states has been realised through a superconducting loop interrupted by Josephson junctions - a quantum device known as a flux qubit \cite{fried,caspar, poletto}.
-Flux qubits that are considered as designed macroscopic atoms have been studied theoretically and experimentally in context of implementation of a quantum computer \cite{devoret, revwendin, mooij}.
-On the other hand, a micro/nanomechanical cantilever \cite{Mo} that is regarded as a macroscopic quantum harmonic oscillator exhibits a quantum dynamics at a low temperature.
-Such a cantilever when strongly coupled to another quantum system can produce a quantum entanglement at a macroscopic scale.
-Various different approaches are being explored through experiments to strongly couple a micro/nanomechanical cantilever to another quantum system such as photons in a cavity \cite{penrose, mirrorcooling, selfcooling, membrane, photonics, qresonator, qresonator2}, a nitrogen vacancy \cite{nitrogen}, a Bose Einstein condensate \cite{bec, bec1} and superconducting quantum circuits \cite{Lahaye, phonon, mesoscale, sqgnd, nori, you, neill, fran, hybr}.
+The experimental realization of quantum superposition and quantum entanglement of macroscopically distinct quantum states or Schr\"{o}dinger cat states is one of the main objectives of experiments to explore quantum physics at a macroscopic scale \cite{legget, ques}.
+The magnetic flux quantization signifies a quantum effect at a mesoscopic scale, where a net magnetic flux threading through a closed superconducting loop is quantized.
+From a fundamental point of view, a quantum superposition of distinct magnetic flux states is discussed in reference \cite{legget}.
+Experimentally, a quantum superposition of distinct magnetic flux states has been realized, based on a superconducting loop interrupted by Josephson junctions (flux-qubit) \cite{fried,caspar, poletto}.
+Flux-qubits, sometimes referred to as ``designed macroscopic atoms", have been studied theoretically and experimentally in the context of quantum information processing \cite{devoret, revwendin, mooij}.
+On the other hand, a nano or a micromechanical cantilever \cite{Mo}, which is regarded as a macroscopic quantum harmonic oscillator, can exhibit quantum behaviour at low temperatures.
+Such a cantilever, when strongly coupled to another quantum system, can exhibit quantum entanglement at the macroscopic scale.
+Various approaches are being explored through experiments to strongly couple a nano or a micromechanical cantilever to another quantum system, such as photons in a cavity \cite{penrose, mirrorcooling, selfcooling, membrane, photonics, qresonator, qresonator2, rob}, nitrogen vacancies \cite{nitrogen}, a Bose-Einstein condensate \cite{bec} and superconducting quantum circuits \cite{Lahaye, phonon, mesoscale, sqgnd, nori, you, neill, fran, hybr}.